 Our list contains 3 KSM-66 products but no Sensoril products due to difficulty locating a positive peer-reviewed product.

 These organic ashwagandha capsules feature KSM-66, an organic ashwagandha root extract.
-This supplement is our overall best pick as it only contains pure organic ashwagandha with each serving packing 600mg, and it doesn’t have any artificial additives.
-This means you receive the benefits of pure ashwagandha extract.
+This supplement is our overall pick among the best ashwagandha supplements as it only contains pure organic ashwagandha with each serving packing 600mg, and it doesn’t have any artificial additives.
+This means you receive the benefits of a high quality ashwagandha supplement.

 - It contains 5% Withanolides, the active ingredient that provides stress relief and all the other ashwagandha benefits.